alba-lang/lang-spec/sphinx/source/lang-elems/inductive.rst

 ============================================================

-We can use an already existing inductive type use it nestedly within a new inductive type.
+We can use an already existing inductive type nestedly within a new inductive type.
 A simple example is a tree whose children (aka forest) are implemented as a list of trees.